North Carolina homeowners — Cash offers available now. Average close: 14 days. Get your offer today(919) 751-6768

 Here are the five situations where a cash buyer consistently beats the MLS in North Carolina.

-1. Your Home Needs More Than $15,000 in Repairs
+1. The Home Needs More Than About $15,000 in Repairs

 The result: you either spend $20,000 to $50,000 making the home "lendable" before you can list it, or you list as-is and watch it sit for months while agents steer their clients toward turnkey alternatives.
 A cash buyer purchases the home in its current condition.
 No repairs, no contractors, no gamble on whether the investment in renovations will pay off at closing.